All You Need To Know About Booking A Wedding Planner

 “Are you available on the date of the wedding?”

-You have decided the date of your wedding, and you would like to know right off the bat, if your potential planner is available.
+Simple, yet quite significant in terms of how much time they will be able to expend on planning your wedding.
+You have decided the date of your wedding and would certainly like to know right off the bat if the planner is available on the given dates.

 "How many weddings have you planned before?"